sahara101/Movie-Roulette/README.md

     image: ghcr.io/sahara101/movie-roulette:latest

     environment:
+      HOMEPAGE_MODE: "FALSE" #Set to TRUE if you want to use it as a Homeage widget without any buttons (Filter remains active)
       PLEX_URL: "Your-Plex-URL" #FQDN preferred.
 Do not use if you only want Jellyfin function.
       PLEX_TOKEN: "TOKEN" #Do not use if you only want Jellyfin function.
       MOVIES_LIBRARY_NAME: 'Filme' #Option for Plex.
 Default 'Movies'.
 Used for IMDB, Trakt and TMDB links.
 Do not use if you only want Jellyfin function.